-School districts with a majority of schools identified for comprehensive or targeted support will be required to implement MTSS throughout the school district, the fidelity of the implementation will be based on the Wyoming MTSS checklist.
+School Districts with a significant number or percentage of schools identified for comprehensive or targeted support will be required to implement MTSS throughout the school district, the fidelity of the implementation will be based on the Wyoming MTSS checklist.
 Additionally, these school districts will be required to participate in leadership training and other district supports, such as performance data reviews, to improve capacity to improve individual schools.